Symmetry and Topology of Monitored Quantum Dynamics: Monitored Free fermions

-{\it Monitored quantum dynamics}.---We study the general nonunitary quantum dynamics of monitored free fermions in $d$ spatial dimensions.
-Owing to the free-fermion nature, the dynamics preserves Gaussianity and is fully encoded in single-particle Kraus operators~\cite{bravyi2004b, zhenyuxiao2024}.
-We divide time into infinitesimal intervals $\Delta t$ and consider the Kraus operator $K_{t}$ at each time step incorporating both random time-dependent unitary evolution and stochastic nonunitary measurements.
-The cumulative Kraus operator $K_{[0, t]}$ over the time interval $[0, t]$ is
+We study general nonunitary quantum dynamics of monitored free fermions in $d$ spatial dimensions, consisting of both unitary time evolution and continuous measurement.
+We divide time into infinitesimal intervals $dt$.
+At times $(\cdots, t-dt, t, t+dt, \cdots)$, we measure the particle number $n_i \coloneqq c_i^{\dagger} c_i$ at each site $i$ ($i = 1,2, \cdots, N$) with fermion creation and annihilation operators $c_i^{\dagger}$'s and $c_i$'s.
+The measurement at time $t$ is described by the Kraus operator,